Nikon 10-24mm f/3.5-4.5G ED AF-S DX Nikkor Wide-Angle Zoom Lens for Nikon

 Probably the most important feature of this lens is the focal length.
 Even on a crop sensor camera, a 10mm lens has an extremely wide angle of view.
 In fact, you have to really watch the edges of the frame or else your feet or the legs of your tripod will be in the picture!
 This wide angle of view is absolutely essential for landscape photography.
 It makes the viewer feel like he or she is standing in the place where you took the picture.
 It draws the viewer in.

 After the focal length, the next best feature of this lens is the close focus distance.
 I heard a great quote a few months ago: “If you want a good landscape lens, just find the widest lens with the closest focusing distance.”
 Obviously that’s too simplistic.
 There are other factors that impact the quality of a lens, but I agree that how close the lens can focus is vitally important to a good landscape lens.
 This allows you to put a foreground object up close to the lens and give the photo a sense of depth.
-I was shocked after first buying this lens when I heard the comforting focus beep when I was focusing on a rock only 8 inches from the lens!
+I was shocked after first buying this lens when I heard the comforting focus beep when I was focusing on a rock only 9 inches (.24 meters) from the lens!
 That is simply unheard of in the world of landscape lenses.

 The third factor that sets this lens apart from the competition is actually the Nikkor name.
 I considered buying the Sigma 10-20mm lens or the Tokina 11-16mm lens instead of the Nikon 10-24, but I read so many reviews from photographers that had broken those lenses that I didn’t want to invest in a junker.
 Buying photography gear is a big expense, and I wanted something that would last a LONG time.